alirezanet/Gridify/docs/pages/guide/filtering.md

 ## Custom Operators

-Sometimes the default Gridify operators are not enough, For example, if you need an operator for regex matching or when you are using the EntityFramework, you may want to use `EF.Functions.FreeText` rather than a LIKE with wildcards.
-In this case, you can define your own operators. (added in `v2.6.0`)
+Sometimes the default Gridify operators are not enough.
+For example, if you need an operator for regex matching, or when using Entity Framework and you want to use `EF.Functions.FreeText` instead of a LIKE with wildcards.
+In these cases, you can define your own custom operators (added in `v2.6.0`).

-To define a custom operator, you need to create a class that implements the `IGridifyOperator` interface. then you need to register it through the global [CustomOperators](./gridifyGlobalConfiguration.md#customoperators) configuration.
+To define a custom operator, create a class that implements the `IGridifyOperator` interface, then register it through the global [CustomOperators](./gridifyGlobalConfiguration.md#customoperators) configuration.

 ::: tip
-Custom operators must be start with the `#` character.
+Custom operators must start with the `#` character.
 :::

 - FreeTextOperator Example: